topquark22/morseR24/README.md

 An Arduino sketch that converts text to Morse code and other formats, outputs to GPIO, and can transmit message to slave devices using an nRF24L01 radio.

-It supports up to 8 wireless channels, and 2 selectable device IDs.
+It supports up to 4 radio channels and 4 selectable device IDs.

 ## Hardware requirements